 The DCSEU will maintain records from its inspections.
 Sampling rates will be defined in the program design and implementation plan for the program, which is maintained by DOEE and DCSEU.
-Findings will be recorded.
+Findings will also be recorded.
 When a unit or building fails an initial inspection, contractors/installers must remediate any issues within a period of time specified by DCSEU.
 A follow-up inspection will be completed to ensure corrective actions were taken.

-Customers participating in the program will apply to the program with DCSEU and enter into an agreement with the contractor/installer.
+Customers participating in the program will enter into three-way agreements with DCSEU and the contractor/installer.
 DCSEU will ensure that such agreements do not contain mandatory arbitration clauses.
+Participation agreements may include a requirement to attend non-binding mediation in certain circumstances, which is offered to D.C. residents at no cost through the Multi-Door Dispute Resolution Division.